CeciliaSwe/portfolio-5th/README.md

 A full list of technologies used can be found in the technologies section of this document.
 Note that GitHub as of March 2021 automatically creates a Table of Contents for the README file.

+## Business Goals

+### External User's (Consumer) Goals
+Find suitable adventures to experience at home.

+### Site Owner's Goals
+Motivate and inspire users (customers) to purchase adventures and promote a healthy, active lifestyle.

 ## Active8 Responsive Website

 ![Responsive](assets/responsive_site.png)